Student Ambassador Leadership (SAL) Program

 Ka Ki (Lily) Law (ES, FNR)

-My name is Lily and I am a third year intending to major in environmental science and forestry.
+My name is Lily and I am a fourth year majoring in environmental science and forestry.
 It was not hard for me to choose CNR because my interests lie mostly in this field.
 I have always been passionate about our interactions with the environment so I always knew I would study something related to environmental science.
 But when I decided to also major in forestry I was overwhelmed by the requirements for both majors.
 I was able to meet with three advisors in less than two weeks and seeing them made me confirm my decision of double majoring and being a part of CNR.

 Alexander Bang (MEB)